department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-10-EZR MVP Usability/research-plan.md

-# Research Plan for Health Enrollment (1010) 1010EZR, October, 2023
+# Research Plan for Health Enrollment (1010) 1010EZR, October 2023
 *Questions about how to set up your research study?
 Reach out in the #research-ops Slack channel.*

 ## Background